When : Feb 11-19, 2017 (check websites for exact timings)

 The kids were suited and booted in the waiting area, with real surgical masks, gloves and shoes covers.
 One of the zoo presenters gave them an explanation of what happens at the zoo hospital and then the magic began.

-We were led (grown-ups can come too) to the first ‘operating theatre’ where Charlie the toy Chimp had a heart condition and one of the zoo’s real vets, Katy Smith, was giving him a check-up, mimicking a real the health requirements of a real chimp at the zoo.
+We were led (grown-ups can come too) to the first ‘operating theatre’ where Charlie the toy Chimp had a heart condition and one of the zoo’s real vets, Katy Smith, was giving him a check-up, mimicking the health requirements of a real chimp at the zoo.
 Kitty got do something exciting with tweezers, when it was her turn to help.

 Next Vet Claire Raywood showed the kids, there were about eight in Kitty’s group, how to give a replica African Hunting Dog a check-up.
 A group of the dogs are joining the zoo this spring, so we were imagining that the dog was in quarantine and needed to be checked for illness, fleas and worms, which meant examining pretend poo…errrugh.